 Coordinated Disclosure Process

-How the disclosure was conducted, sourced from the researcher’s coordinated-disclosure repository.
+How the disclosure was conducted, sourced from the maintainer’s coordinated-disclosure repository.

 Definition